-- A. Head Start / Early Head Start Field Staff: During inclement weather, Head Start / Early Head Start classrooms will be closed when public schools in that county are closed. - B. Senior Nutrition Sites: The Program Director and the Senior Services Coordinator will determine which sites, and/or routes, will be open during inclement weather and will contact staff.
-This will be done on a county-by-county basis according to weather conditions.
+A. Head Start / Early Head Start Field Staff: During inclement weather, Head Start / Early Head Start classrooms will be closed when public schools in that county are closed.
+Early Head Start, see Section D. Other Employees.

-- C. Talent Search, Upward Bound, EOC and all DHS-funded programs will follow the guidelines set forth in their procedures manual. - D. Other Employees: If other non-exempt employees are unable to work because of inclement weather (such as snow), they will be granted annual leave, if available, or leave without pay, if annual leave is not available.
+- B. Senior Nutrition Sites: The Program Director and the Senior Services Coordinator will determine which sites, and/or routes, will be open during inclement weather and will contact staff.
+This will be done on a county-by-county basis according to weather conditions. - C. Talent Search, Upward Bound, EOC and all DHS-funded programs will follow the guidelines set forth in their procedure's manual. - D. Other Employees: If other non-exempt employees are unable to work because of inclement weather (such as snow), they will be granted annual leave, if available, or leave without pay, if annual leave is not available.

-The Executive Director may determine that offices will close early due to inclement weather and may send all employees present home without requiring leave to be taken.
+The Executive Director may determine that offices will close, operate on a delayed schedule, or close early due to inclement weather.
+If offices close early, employees present will be sent home without requiring leave to be taken.
 Employees who choose not to come to work, or to leave work prior to the decision being made, must take appropriate leave.